 It is often assumed that rear-end collisions are the fault of the driver who hits the car ahead, but this is not always the case.
 While the driver from behind should keep a safe enough distance from other vehicles to be able to react and avoid the collision, there are circumstances where the driver in front did something that caused the accident to happen and was at least partly at fault.

 If you or a loved one has been injured or someone has died in a rear- impact collision, you may be entitled to financial compensation to cover medical, hospital and rehabilitation expenses, past, present and future.
 Damages may also cover current and future lost wages, including loss of wage horizon.
 Property loss may be covered as well as non-economic compensation, which is often the greatest loss.
 Non-economic compensation may be loss of life’s pleasures during one’s life, disfigurement, pain and suffering, and other items.
 However, your case must be handled correctly to prove the other driver was at fault, or you may never collect the compensation you are entitled to.

-Clifford A. Rieders of Rieders, Travis, Humphrey, Waters & Dohrmann knows the courts and the system and what you need to do to achieve a good settlement.
+Our attorneys at Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters know the courts and the system and what you need to do to achieve a good settlement.
 Our seasoned rear-end collision accident attorneys have helped hundreds of people file successful personal injury lawsuits.
 With decades of experience and an excellent reputation in the legal community, we are well positioned to handle even the most difficult cases and have successfully represented clients in vehicle crashes of all kinds.

 We offer a free consultation to discuss the facts of your individual situation, so contact us at our office or online today.